-When information about what facility or type of facility an employee worked at is available, guidance on how to assign mixtures of the various radionuclides is given below.
+When information about what facility or type of facility an employee worked at is available, guidance on how to assign mixtures of the various radionuclides is given in the facility and/or area descriptions following Table 5-31.
 Dose reconstructors should check the Site Description for years of operation of specific facilities.
-It is important to note that ingestion intake of 65Zn should be assigned to all workers from August 31, 1946 through 1972 in accordance with Attachment C. For the years 1949-55.
-1961-69, and 1972, note that it is the tritium doses in Table 5-31 that are to be assigned by dose reconstructors, and if the derived daily intake values are used in a dose calculation tool, the calculated doses should be verified with the doses in Table 5-31.
+It is important to note that ingestion intake of 65Zn should be assigned to all workers from August 31, 1946 through 1972 in accordance with Attachment C. For the years 1949-55, 1961-